Samples of Raku Pottery by Luke Metz

 I do quite a bit of raku firing and love doing it!

 These pieces should not be left for extended periods of time in direct sunlight – this may cause the colors to fade.
+Don’t make yourself crazy with this warning.
+First of all, direct sunlight means sitting on a window ledge with strong sunlight.
+I have pieces on a north facing window ledge that have been there for months with no adverse affect.
 To protect the pieces from oxidation I apply a clear acrylic coat or a wax coat.

 All of these care instructions apply to saggar and pit-fired pieces as well.